Static kill plugged gusher, but BP ordered to finish relief well

 Static kill: no guarantees

 After completion of the static kill, BP engineers knew cement had plugged the well’s metal casing pipe.
 They didn’t know if cement had also plugged a space between the pipe and the well bore called the annulus.
 The Los Angeles Times reports that the tests indicate mud and cement poured into the top of the well and appear to have completely sealed the leak.
-Allen said the relief well needed to be the final step because it couldn’t be guaranteed that the static kill would close all the possible paths for oil to leak from the well.
+Allen said the relief well needed to be the final step because it couldn’t be that the static kill would close all the possible paths for oil to leak from the well.

 Relief well homes in on tiny target